iffse/pay-respects/README.md

 Integrations with other tools:

 - **tmux**, **GNU Screen**, **Zellij**, **WezTerm**, **kitty**:
-	- Command log capturing inside the session without the need to rerun commands to get error messages.
-Requires English locale to guarantee correct logs.
+	- Command log capturing inside the session without the need to rerun commands to get error messages. **Requires English locale** (actually `LANG=C`, which output is used for matching) to guarantee correct logs.
+	- **Requires prompt prefix**: You need to have something identifiable before your command and set to the environment variable `_PR_PREFIX`.
+Some example values
+are:
+		- `❯`: Starship default
+		- `$`: Bash default
+		- `%`: Zsh default
+		- `>`: Fish and Nushell default
 - **zoxide**: Uses zoxide's database to navigate through directories.

 ## Installing